containerbuildsystem/cachito/README.md

   they could find ways to do an offline install for any package manager, but only `gomod` supports this out of the box (i.e. the user does not need to change their workflow).

+#### Limitations

+Cachito collects all dependencies of specified package manager types from a repository regardless of whether they are used by a certain application or not.
+For example, if some repository contains global `go.mod` file, dependencies from the file would be used for all container images built from the repository (see [gomod](#gomod) for more details).

+Meanwhile, Cachito still allows distinguishing between multiple applications from one source using **Multiple Paths** feature.
+So it could be used as a solution in that case (depends on the repository structure).

 ### Actual Tool Versions

 Tool   | Version |